lotockib/ros-tutorials/REAME.md

 # Run

-1. In a terminal, run roscore
+1. Close all prior terminals.
+In a new terminal, run roscore
     ```bash
     roscore
     ```